A Practical Guide to Civic Action

 - Read your state constitution and state laws — especially in areas like housing, labor, education, and health.

-- Familiarize yourself with the U.S. Constitution and basic federal structures.
+- Familiarize yourself with the U.S. Constitution and federal laws – especially areas in funding and managing housing, labor, education, and health.

 You don’t need to memorize anything — just get a feel for how decisions are made and who makes them.